AaronW-BE/RaspberryPi-Performance-Monitor/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests with improvements or bug fixes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-2.0 License.
 See the `LICENSE` file for details (if applicable).

 ## Acknowledgements
 - Built with [Fiber](https://gofiber.io/) for the web server.